kylecritcher/kylecritcher/README.md

 **Tabletop RPG writer and homebrew designer based in Charlotte, NC.**

-I write about Dungeons & Dragons, homebrew design, and the craft of running games at the table — the kind of stuff that actually happens when the dice hit the felt.
-Game master, world-builder, and occasional overthinker of monster stat blocks.
+I write about Dungeons & Dragons, homebrew design, and the craft of running games at the table — the kind of stuff that actually happens when the dice hit the table.
+Game master, world-builder, and shenanagins expert.

 Essays and homebrew live at **[kylecritcher.com](https://www.kylecritcher.com)** and on **[Substack](https://kylecritcher.substack.com)**.